Skin Care During Radiation Therapy

 During each treatment, radiation passes through the skin located in the treatment field (front to back).
 It is likely that there will be some reaction to the skin that will begin to occur during the second week of treatment.
 You may notice that your skin is red, irritated, peeling, tanned, or appears to be sunburned.
 Skin reaction may be greater in people who have fair skin.
 There are some measures that you can take in order to protect your skin.

 - Wash with lukewarm water and gently pat the skin dry.
 If it is necessary to use soap, use a mild one such as Dove.

-- Do not apply any deodorant, perfume, cologne, aftershave, lotion or powder to the skin in the treatment field.
-These substances may contain metals that could increase the reaction to your skin.
-Your doctor may order certain bland ointments for dryness and itching, such as Vitamen A, Aquafor, or hydrocortisone.
-If your Doctor has ordered an ointment, do not apply it before your treatment.
+- Your healthcare provider may order certain bland ointments for dryness and itching, such as Vitamin A, Aquafor, or hydrocortisone.
+If your healthcare provider has ordered an ointment, ask if you can apply it before your treatment.

 - Avoid shaving the hair in the treatment field.
 If you must shave, use an electric razor.

 - Do not rub or scratch the skin.
 Keep your nails short.